ls1intum/Artemis/doc/jenkins-gitlab/JENKINS_AND_GITLAB_SETUP.md

 ```
 Make sure to perform this command in the folder where the `Dockerfile` created in the point **Jenkins + Maven + Java 12** is located.

-Now start a new Jenkins container just as described in **step 5** of the setup process.\
+Now start a new Jenkins container just as described in **step 6** of the setup process.

 Jenkins should be up and running again.
 If there are no issues, you can delete the old container using `docker rm jenkins_old` and the old image (see `docker images`) using `docker rmi <old-image-id>`.